IT’S A SHAME THAT SICK PEOPLE CAN NO LONGER BE SURE WHO TO TRUST

 Why would the source of a study’s funding be of interest to the public; especially the part of the public who is either fighting cancer themselves, or watching a friend or loved one fight?
 It’s not hard to figure out.
 With only so many public dollars (tax dollars) to go around, scientists and biomedical researchers are viciously competing for funding from industry itself.
 If you click the previous link and start thumbing titles of the dozens of blog posts filed under this category, you quickly see just how poorly this relationship is working out for the consumer (unfortunately, it’s working out great for researchers and for pharma).

-Operating under the conclusions of HUNDREDS OF PREVIOUS STUDIES (“In medical research, a financial conflict of interest (FCOI) may affect the conduct and reporting of clinical trials“), the authors, from medical universities in Oklahoma, Oregon, and Texas, showed that firstly, there were significant financial COI in a large percentage of CANCER studies from six of the world’s most prestigious oncology journals.
+Operating under the conclusions of HUNDREDS OF PREVIOUS STUDIES (“In medical research, financial conflicts of interest (FCOI) may affect the conduct and reporting of clinical trials“), the authors, from medical universities in Oklahoma, Oregon, and Texas, showed that firstly, there were significant financial conflicts of interest in a large percentage of CANCER studies from six of the world’s most prestigious oncology journals.
 And secondly, when you see just how significant these conflicts were, you’ll start to understand how one’s “interests” could easily become “conflicted”.
 After tallying payments from industry, the authors checked to see whether said payments had been reported to an organization-gone-rogue itself —- the FDA.

 Here are a couple of cherry-picked sentences that essentially sum up the team’s findings.
 “344 oncologist authors from 43 published trials were included in the study.
 Cumulatively, the 344 oncologist authors received a total of $216,627,353.”
 Using their figures and not putting pencil and paper to it myself, that works out to $164,644 per person that was not disclosed.
 I would say that this is a pretty good gig when you can get it.
 And how, pray tell, do you think you might get hired in the first place?
 For starters, you’ll have to be a ‘team player’.
 This is what happens when everyone is on the same team, coming to identical conclusions (HERE).